Protected Environment (PE) at CHPC

 With the new VM farm, PE VMs will no longer be free.
 See the VM page for current pricing.

 The use of allocations started July 1, 2018.

 Unlike apexarch which was run unallocated, there will be an allocation process for time on redwood general resources.
-Allocation requests can be made using the PE allocation request form.
+As in the general environemnt, there are two kinds of allocation:

 As in our general environment, users in groups without allocation can run in the freecycle mode on general nodes or as guest on the owner nodes, subject to preemption by jobs with allocation or owner jobs, respectively.
 Priority for allocation will be given to NIH funded research for the duration of the NIH Shared Instrumentation Grant (until Spring 2022).
 Allocations will be reviewed and awards made by the Protected Environment Policy Allocation Committee.